gojek/optimus-extension-valor/README.md

 ```

 You can check into `coverage.html` file in root project directory.
-This command also will open interactive coverage tool in your browser if you have one.
+This command also will open interactive coverage tool in the browser.

-## How to Build
+#### How to Build

 To build the binary executable, in this project root directory, run the following command: